Safety Representative Training Course

 The 3-day programme balances legislation, theory, and practical exercises across seven hours each day.

-Day 1: Legal Framework and Safety Consultation
+Day 1: Irish Compliance Context and Safety Consultation

 - Welcome and course introduction